epccs/RPUadpt/Hardware/README.md

 # How To Use

 An ICSP tool is used to program the bus manager with the [Remote] example firmware.
 Then plug the RPUadpt into an RPUno with the desired setup (e.g. [Solenoid] with [K3]).
-Another RPUftdi and RPUno can be used with a host to communicate with the RPUadpt and its RPUno.
-Further boards will need the [Remote] firmware have its rpu_bus address set in EEPROM.
+An RPUftdi and Uno clone can be used with a host to communicate with the RPUadpt and its RPUno.
+Additional boards will need the [Remote] firmware to have the rpu_bus address set in EEPROM.

 [Remote]: ../Remote
 [Solenoid]: https://github.com/epccs/RPUno/tree/master/Solenoid